SvGin/dog_walker/README.md

 # [Dog Walker](https://svgin.github.io/dog_walker/)

-Dog Walker is a site which is created for dog walking and other dog care services (dog sitting, puppy care and similar) providing business.
-This businnes is located in Bourne Lincolshire and provides its profesional services in Bourn and sorounding areas.
-Dog Walker site is usefull for the business as it atracts more clients and it is usefull for dog owners as they can see the services provided and contact the bussines if they need more information or can sign up directly from the web page to save valuable time.
+Dog Walker is a site which is created for dog walking and other dog care services (dog sitting, puppy care and similar) business.
+This business is located in Bourne, Lincolnshire and provides its professional services in Bourne and surrounding areas.
+The Dog Walker site is useful for business as it attracts more clients and it is useful for dog owners as they can see the services provided and contact the business if they need more information or can sign up directly from the web page to save valuable time.

 ![Different screen devices with Dog Walker web page](/assets/media/dog_walker_responsive.png)

 ## Features

 - ### Navigation Bar and Logo
-  - Navigation Bar and Logo is displayd on all three pages.
-Both are locates on the top of the page and are always visible even when scrolling down.
+  - The Navigation Bar and Logo are displayed on all three pages.
+Both are located on the top of the page and are always visible even when scrolling down.
-  - Navigation Bar includes link to Logo, Home Page, Gallery and Sign Up pages.
+  - The Navigation Bar includes links to Logo, Home Page, Gallery and Sign Up pages.
   - Navigation Bar and Logo are identical on all three pages to allow for ease of navigation.
-  - This section allows users easity navigate from page to page on all devices.
+  - This section allows users to easily navigate from page to page on all devices.
   ![Dog Walker page Navigation Bar and logo](assets/media/dog_walker_navbar_logo.png)

 - ### Mobile and tablet friendly

-  - Dog Walker Web page been made mobile phone and other device friendly, so more people can access the web page and have good experience while exploring it.
+  - Dog Walker Web page has been made mobile phone and other device friendly, so more people can access the web page and have good experience whilst exploring it.

 - ### The landing page image
-  - The landing image has an eye catching image of the dog on the walk.
-It is and introduction to the Dog Walkers web page.
+  - The landing image has an eye catching image of the dog on a walk.
+It is an introduction to the Dog Walkers web page.
   - The landing image contains text overlay which gives information about the area where services are provided.

 ![Dog on the walk in the woods](assets/media/dog_walker_hero_picture.png)